 Scheduling your priorities

 I didn’t want to write about this until I knew what I was doing.
 I still don’t, but I’m improving.
-For years, I’ve tried to form a good daily writing habit.
-There had been periods of time when I had written almost every single weekday for months, and then months when I have written nothing.
-Could I just have a good writing habit that could be sustainable?
-I want to be able to write every single day or at least 85% (6 of 7 days) as a permanent habit.
-It doesn’t matter if I only spend 30 mins, 1 hour or more, I just want this to be ingrained in me, in my daily tasks, like taking a shower – I could skip one day, but more?
+For years, I’ve tried to build a good daily writing habit.
+There had been periods of time, months, when I’ve written almost every single weekday, and then months when I have written nothing.
+How can I achieve a good writing habit that is sustainable?

 black shower head switched on